Karl Swenson: Voice acting

 Swenson also worked as a voice actor.
 He voiced the character of Merlin in Walt Disney's 1963 animated classic, The Sword in the Stone.
 In 1969, he was cast as the Roman emperor Nero, sent by the Devil to assassinate Santa Claus in a KCET television reading of Norman Corwin's 1938 radio play The Plot to Overthrow Christmas.

 Personal life

-Swenson was married to actress Joan Tompkins.
+Swenson was married to Virginia Hanscom Swenson with whom he had 4 children, Peter, Steven, David and John.
+His second wife was actress Joan Tompkins.

 Death

 Swenson died of a heart attack at Charlotte Hungerford Hospital in Torrington, Connecticut on October 8, 1978, shortly after filming the Little House on the Prairie episode in which his character dies.
 The episode aired on October 16, 1978, eight days after Swenson's death.
 Swenson was interred at Center Cemetery in New Milford, Connecticut.

 As Peter Wayne

 For nearly two years, Karl Swenson adopted the name "Peter Wayne" for use as a professional actor.
 Though he had used his own name when playing the part of Thompson in the Laboratory Theatre’s 1930 production of A Glass of Water, he had thereafter assumed the stage name "Peter Wayne" by the time he played Andre Verron in the Theatre Guild’s production of The Miracle at Verdun, which opened at the Martin Beck Theatre in March 1931.
 It was during Verdun that Swenson became acquainted with Bretaigne Windust, who was assistant stage manager for that production and one of the founding directors of the University Players, a summer stock company in West Falmouth on Cape Cod.
 As a principal player with University Players during its summer seasons of 1931 and 1932, and during its 18-week winter season in Baltimore, Maryland, in between, Swenson, as Peter Wayne, acted alongside such other unknowns as Henry Fonda, Margaret Sullavan, Joshua Logan, James Stewart, Barbara O'Neil, Mildred Natwick, Kent Smith, Myron McCormick, and Charles Arnt.
-In the summer of 1932, under its new name The Theatre Unit, Inc., University Players mounted an original production entitled Carry Nation.
+In the summer of 1932, under its new name The Theatre Unit, Inc., University Players mounted an original production titled Carry Nation.
 After its October preview in Baltimore, during which "Peter Wayne" was listed as playing the part of the Leader of the Vigilantes, Swenson reverted to his own name for Carry Nations 30-performance run on Broadway.